 Rocky Mountain Flute Choir Spring 2018

-Founded in 1977 as the Alry Flute Choir under the direction of Amy Rice-Young, the current Rocky Mountain Flute Choir has 31 active members.
+Founded in 1977 as the Alry Flute Choir under the direction of Amy Rice-Young, the current Rocky Mountain Flute Choir has 26 active members.
 Members rehearse once a week on Monday evenings from 7 p,m. to 8:30 p.m. at the First Plymouth Congregational Church in Cherry Hills Village.
-The choir rehearses from August through May and performs at least two public concerts per year, one in the spring and one in the fall.
-We ask for cash donations at the concerts in order to help offset our costs.
-The suggested donation is $5 per person, and representatives are present to accept donations and provide assistance.
+The choir rehearses from August through May and performs at least two free public concerts, one in the spring and one in the fall.
 Additional private concerts are scheduled throughout the year.
-Please click on the audio file above the photo if you would like to hear an excerpt from our 2018 Fall Concert, IT’S A JUNGLE OUT THERE.
-The piece is entitled, Cats and Flutes.
-If you are interested in joining us, being on our mailing list, or would just like more information, please visit the Contact Us page.
+If you are interested in joining us or would just like more information, please visit the Contact Us page.
+You can hear an excerpt from one of the pieces we performed at our Fall 2018 concert, It's a Jungle Out There, by clicking on the audio file under the group photo.
+The piece is entitled Cats and Flutes.

 What is a flute choir?